 Passive Optical LAN is the smart enterprise network option for high-performance green buildings and campuses.
 Fiber-based LANs are more energy-efficient and environmentally friendly, and they take up less floor, rack and closet space than copper-based traditional LANs.
-Organizations implementing high-performance, healthy and sustainability building certification should explore switching to an Optical LAN (or OLAN).
+Organizations implementing high-performance, healthy and sustainability building certification should explore switching to an Optical LAN (or OLAN) design.

 So, how can Passive Optical LAN help?